Gabriel Weintraub

 Student Advising & Collaboration

-- Aldo Carranza, PhD student, ICME, Stanford University, co-advised with Susan Athey (expected graduation 2023)
+- Aldo Carranza, PhD 2023, ICME, Stanford University, primary advisor Susan Athey

-- Shumpei Goke, PhD student, Economics Department, Stanford University, primary advisor Brad Larsen.
-First position: Lyft DS.
+- Shumpei Goke, PhD 2022, Economics Department, Stanford University, primary advisor Brad Larsen.
+First position: Lyft DS

 - Hannah Li, PhD 2022, Stanford University, co-advised with Ramesh Johari.
-First position: Columbia DRO.
+First position: Post-Doc MIT CSAIL and Assistant Prof. Columbia DRO

 - Bar Light, PhD 2021, Operations, Information & Technology, Stanford GSB, co-advised with Ramesh Johari.
 First position: Post-doc MSR and Tel-Aviv University Stats/OR